pdidev/tutorial/README.md

 ### Ex2.
 Now with some PDI

-Ex2. is a similar code as that of ex1. with %PDI calls added in `main` function.
-This exercise will be run in sequential.
+Ex2.
+C code is similar to ex1.
+C code with %PDI calls added in `main` function.
+This exercise will be run sequentially.

 * Examine the source code, compile it and run it.